patriciogonzalezvivo/lygia/README_METAL.md

 ## Things not yet done

 - `gl_FragCoord` compatibilty.
 Not sure if there is a nice way to make this work without end users annotating their root Metal shader entry point.
+    - For now, use the function definitions which pass the [[position]] coords from your main shader.
 - `atan` / `atan2` compatibility.
 Need to see if there is a nice way to override the function signatures to match.